ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. The value of the `config` field of `Query` and `BatchSelector`

+1. How to determine if a `BatchSelector` is consistent with a `Query`

 1. Batch buckets ({{batch-buckets}}): how reports are assigned to batch buckets; how each bucket is identified; and how batch buckets are mapped to batches